“Holcim walls” for circular and resilient cities: in conversation with Kai-Uwe Bergmann

 For example, the “Big U” project came out of Superstorm Sandy, which knocked out power to a great part of New York.
 Afterwards, the authorities ran a “Rebuild By Design” effort to find ways to not only build back what was destroyed during the storm, but also to actually build something that is resilient and would show a smarter way of building.
 We call this social infrastructure, which means designing the infrastructure against climate change while also thinking about the social benefits that those investments could create.

 Where you have this type of flood mitigation, of course, you also have flood walls.
 To make these extra durable and resilient we used concrete.
-And we've really given it an aesthetic texture.
+We call these the “Holcim walls”!

 The project won a Holcim Foundation Silver Award back in 2014, and we used some of the award funds to communicate the project to the local communities.